ascon/ascon_collection/README.md

 Ascon has been selected as the standard for lightweight cryptography in the [NIST Lightweight Cryptography competition (2019–2023)](https://csrc.nist.gov/projects/lightweight-cryptography) and as the primary choice for lightweight authenticated encryption in the final portfolio of the [CAESAR competition (2014–2019)](https://competitions.cr.yp.to/caesar-submissions.html).

-**The most recent version** of Ascon is specified in [NIST SP 800-232 (initial public draft)](https://csrc.nist.gov/pubs/sp/800/232/ipd) and includes the following designs:
+**The standardized and most recent version** of Ascon is specified in [NIST SP 800-232](https://csrc.nist.gov/pubs/sp/800/232) and includes the following designs:

   * Authenticated Encryption with Associated Data (AEAD):